-Our students come from many parts of the world, enriching our lives with their varied cultures, foods experience.
+Our students come from many parts of the world, enriching our lives with their varied cultures, foods and experiences.
 Although we appreciate these enriching elements, we try to focus on the similarities of the Catholic people.
 We address this by beginning each and every day with a Bible reading which either relates to the theme or event for the day, or because it is associated with the saint that is honoured on the day.
 The reading is always followed by one or two thought-provoking questions based on the reading which apply to our day-to-day interactions with others.
 Special people, events and saints are highlighted with an explanation of their importance and/or contributions to the Catholic community.
 Children from each class take turns participating in the morning exercises with their own special prayers.

 We foster a safe and welcoming environment, both at school and in the community.
-As well as our teachers on duty, our peacemakers' program, where students come to the help of others as mediators and peacemakers, contributes a great deal to how safe and welcoming our school community is.
+As well as our teachers on duty, our peacemakers' program - where students come to the help of others as mediators and peacemakers - contributes a great deal to how safe and welcoming our school community is.

 Over the years, we have developed a code of behaviour which clearly outlines expectations as to what is acceptable and what is inappropriate, and the consequences of these.
-There are guidelines for absences and lates, for lunch, for dress, for requirements for pupils as outlined by the Education Act, and guidelines for discipline or consequences for pupils whose infractions need to be addressed.
+There are guidelines for absences and lateness, for lunch, for dress, for requirements for pupils as outlined by the Education Act, and guidelines for discipline or consequences for pupils whose infractions need to be addressed.

 A safe arrival program is another manifestation of how we provide a safe and welcoming environment.
 Attendance is taken twice daily, immediately following the opening exercises each morning or afternoon to ensure that all children are safe and under adult supervision.
 If parents cannot be reached at home, they are contacted at their workplace to ascertain the reason for absence.
 We encourage parents to always contact the school when their children are going to be away.